UFC Fight Night odds, fight card, predictions: Bautista vs. Oliveira picks from 10,000 simulations

 "Jacoby's experience is reflected in the betting line, but Walker's metrics suggest this fight is much closer than the odds imply.
 Walker lands with higher accuracy, absorbs less damage, and carries legitimate knockout upside.
 The SportsLine model projects Jacoby to win just 53.2% of the time, making the underdog price on Walker particularly attractive given his finishing potential," McClure told SportsLine.
 See who else to back here.

-You can make this pick at FanDuel, where new users can also check out the latest FanDuel promo code and get $200 in bonus bets instantly at FanDuel if your $5 bet wins.
+You can make this pick at FanDuel, where new users can also check out the latest FanDuel promo code and get $200 in bonus bets instantly at FanDuel if your first $5+ bet wins.

 How to make UFC Fight Night: Bautista vs. Oliveira picks